 4. Step into Old Ireland at Rí Rá at Mandalay Bay Resort and Casino

 Whether you’re looking for fish and chips or corned beef and cabbage, head over to Rí Rá at Mandalay Bay for some tasty Irish cuisine.
-The tavern is filled with artifacts salvaged from pubs in the south of Ireland, so you might just forget that you’re on the Las Vegas Strip.
+Besides the St. Patrick’s Day vibes, the tavern is filled with artifacts salvaged from pubs in the south of Ireland, so you might just forget that you’re on the Las Vegas Strip.
 Enjoy their classic Irish dishes alongside your choice of aged whiskey.
 As hotel restaurants go, you’ll have a hard time finding one with a more homey atmosphere than Rí Rá’s.

 5. Dance Until You’re Knackered at McFadden’s located in Town Square